apostrophecms/minuscule/README.md

     // Optional, but must be a string if present
     longName: String,

+    // Optional, must be a string if present, and at least one
+    // of longName and altName must be present (see below)
+    altName: String,

     // Custom validator, only relevant if longName is present
     // (longName must be listed first)